Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 In order to reduce content in this README full testing has been documented in a seperate README.

+The app has been tested on a desktop, Samsung s9+ and an ipad.
+If you notice any bugs/issues please feel free to contact me.

 See <a href="https://github.com/Antony-Thornton/MS4--Fitness-Subscription-App/blob/main/READMETESTING.md" target="_blank">here</a> for full testing.

 <br>